bryce/onlinecalculatortest/CalcTestPlan.md

 There are no specific performance goals listed for the site and the site itself is client-side only.
 We will not do traditional load and stress testing.
 Instead we will focus on client side rendering on load.

-We will use tools such as webpagetest and lighthouse to measure client side load time to ensure it meets acceptable load times.
+We will use tools webpagetest and lighthouse to measure client side load time and ensure it meets acceptable load times.

 We will assume the following measures